vuejs/vuefire/packages/documentation/docs/api/vuexfire.md

 ## vuexfireMutations

 Mutations required by vuexfire to work.
-Must be added **only** at the root level of your store:
+Must be added **only** at the root level of your store and works for both _Firestore_ and _RTDB_:

 ```js
 import Vuex from 'vuex'
 import { vuexfireMutations } from 'vuexfire'

 const store = new Vuex.Store({
   mutations: {
     // other mutations